Meet our Providers

 Donna has worked in a variety of venues, including managing community mental health centers, as well as operating her own private practice.
 She has even developed programs currently being used in Buffalo Public Schools as well as schools in eastern Maine.

 Donna has great experience working with trauma victims, as well as working with the LGBTQIS2 community.
 She has also provided counseling services to transgender clients who are going through the gender confirmation process, as well as provided bariatric surgery assessments for candidates of that surgery.
+Additionally, Donna works with and helps those who live each day suffering from chronic pain or illness.

 Donna works with adolescents, adults, families, and couples.
 She uses a person-centered, strengths-based perspective to walk with clients through their difficult times.
 She is a warm and empathetic individual with great compassion for her clients.
 She incorporates some holistic perspectives in her work, and is humbled by the gifts she has been given to help and heal others.